 The 4 C's

-The 4 C's are quintessential when appraising a diamond and every investor should thoroughly understand each one of these elements.
+While we went over the 29 factors that affect a gem's overall value, the 4 C's are the quintessential metrics when appraising a diamond and every investor should thoroughly understand each one of these elements.

 One of the first things that comes to mind when discussing a diamond’s worth is its weight in carats.
 Officially, 1 metric carat equates to 200 milligrams and can be subdivided into 100 “points” allowing for grater measurement precision (up to the 100th decimal).
 Often times, in the case of diamonds weighing under 1 carat, jewelers may use “points” alone to describe them.
 For instance a 0.25 carat stone will be referred to as a “twenty-five pointer”.